 pg_dump pg_dump is a utility for backing up a lvorySQL database.
 It makes consistent backups even if the database is being used concurrently. pg_dump does not block other users accessing the database (readers or writers).pg_dump only dumps a single database.
 To back up an entire cluster, or to back up global objects that are common to all databases in a cluster (such as roles and tablespaces), use pg_dumpall.
 Dumps can be output in script or archive file formats.
 Script dumps are plain- text files containing the SQL commands required to reconstruct the database to the state it was in at the time it was saved.
 To restore from such a script, feed it to psql.
 Script files can be used to reconstruct the database even on other machines and other architectures; with some modifications, even on other SQL database products.
 The alternative archive file formats must be used with pg_restore to rebuild the database.
 They allow pg_restore to be selective about what is restored, or even to reorder the items prior to being restored.
-The archive file formats are designed to be portable across architectures.
-When used with one of the archive file formats and combined with pg_restore, pg_dump provides a flexible archival and transfer mechanism. pg_dump can be used to backup an entire database, then pg_restore can be used to examine the archive and/or select which parts of the database are to be restored.
+The archive file formats are designed to he portable across reconstruct the database to the state it was in at the time it was saved.
+To restore from such a can be used to reconstruct the database even on other machines and other architectures; with some database products.
+The alternative archive file formats must be used with pg_restore to rebuild the to be selective about what is restored, or even to reorder the items prior to being restored.
+The be portable across architectures.When used with one of the archive file formats and combined with pg_restore, pg_dump provides a flexible archival and transfer mechanism. pg_dump can be used to backup an entire database, then pg_restore can be used to examine the archive and/or select which parts of the database are to be restored.
 The most flexible output file formats are the "custom" format (-Fc) and the "directory" format (-Fd).
 They allow for selection and reordering of all archived items, support parallel restoration, and are compressed by default.
-The "directory" format (-Fd).
-They allow for selection and reordering of all archived items, support parallel restoration, and are any warnings (printed on standard error), especially in light of the limitations listed below.
+The "directory" format is the only format that supports parallel dumps.While running pg_dump, one should examine the output for any warnings (printed on standard error), especially in light of the limitations listed below.